 The purpose of a lecture is to introduce you to the broad theories and debates about at topic that you are studying.

 It’s important to focus on the lecturer during lectures and take notes of what they are saying.
 You won’t be expected to discuss anything in lectures — you’ll be able to speak to your classmates about the topics that are covered during lectures at your seminars.
 So, make sure you don’t miss any lectures!

-Seminars tend to be more interactive than lectures and provide a more focused opportunity for students to ask questions, to contribute ideas and opinions, and to engage with other students in group work and presentations.
+Seminars tend to be more interactive than lectures and give you opportunities to ask questions, contribute ideas and opinions, and to engage with other students in group work and presentations.

-Seminar groups will typically have up to 20 students, which allow more time for direct interaction between you and your tutors, as well as more time to get to know your fellow students.
-Having been a seminar tutor for over ten years, I can say that it is a real pleasure knowing that many enduring friendships will first begin in those seminars!
+Seminar groups will typically have up to 20 students.
+This allows more time for direct interaction between you and your tutors, as well as more time to get to know your classmates.

 It is important to remember that students all have different capabilities and different levels of confidence.
 You may find that a few voices dominate classroom discussions, and you may find that some students are more confident and outspoken than others.